GannIntegral/gannintegral.github.io/_posts/2023-12-03-interest-rates.md

 In times of uncertainty, diversifying a portfolio across various asset classes can help mitigate risks associated with interest rate changes.</p>

 <p><strong>Monitoring Economic Indicators: </strong>
-Keeping an eye on <a href="https://www.daytrading.ltd/learning/economic-indicators-in-forex-trading">economic indicators</a>, such as employment reports and inflation data, can provide insights into potential shifts in interest rates.</p>
+Keeping an eye on economic indicators, such as employment reports and inflation data, can provide insights into potential shifts in interest rates.</p>

 ## Risks and Considerations
 <p><strong>Volatility: </strong>Interest rate decisions can lead to market volatility, impacting asset prices and triggering rapid market movements.</p>